minetest/minetest/doc/lua_api.md

     * `type_name`: optional, forces the internally used API.
         * Possible values: `"LibSpatial"` (default).
-        * When other values are specified, or SpatialIndex is not available, the custom Minetest functions are used.
+        * When other values are specified, or SpatialIndex is not available, the custom Luanti functions are used.
 * `get_area(id, include_corners, include_data)`
     * Returns the area information about the specified ID.
     * Returned values are either of these: